ccrsxx/violetkuma/README.md

    npm run dev
    ```

-1. Go to the your status page `Edit Status Page > Custom CSS`

-1. Paste the development CSS code into the Custom CSS input:
+1. Same steps as the installation, except for the Custom CSS input, you need to use the local url instead.

    ```css
    @import url('http://localhost:3000/public/style.css');